Portfolio Privacy Statement

 We process health related data only where this is relevant to the assessment of your working capacity as an employee and to enable effective decisions to be made regarding your ability to perform the duties associated with your particular role and only to the extent we need to know that information to manage our investment.

 On what basis do we process your personal data?

 We process most of your information on the grounds of our legitimate interests (i.e. promoting the effective operation and administration of our business and the management of the investment we have made).
 We may also rely on the fact that we need to process your personal data to fulfil contractual obligations or to comply with a legal obligation.

 Who will receive your personal data?

-We only transfer your personal data to the extent we need to.
+We only transfer your personal data to the extent we need to as part of your employment with a portfolio company.
 Recipients of your personal data include:

 - General service providers we use as part of our IT infrastructure

 - Specialist service providers we use for specific functions

 - Other Group Entities